Sergio Peña Solís: Kingpin Act sanction

 On 24 March 2010, the United States Department of the Treasury sanctioned Peña Solís under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with fifty-three other international criminals and ten foreign entities.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.

 2006 prison escape

 In 2003, Mexican authorities issued an arrest warrant against Peña Solís for drug trafficking and subsequently apprehended him and put him into custody.
 But, on 13 June 2006, Peña Solís escaped from prison with the assistance of Jaime González Durán, alias "El Hummer".
 Following his escape from prison, Peña Solís was involved in the murder-executions of the tactical head of police and a police officer in Tuxtla Gutierrez, Chiapas.
 Mexican police also charged him with the 25 July 2008 killing of businessman Marcos Arcia of San Cristobal De Las Casas, Chiapas, Mexico.

 Business partners

-Peña Solís had an alliance with Miguel Angel Trevino Morales (aka Z-40), Daniel Perez Fojas (aka El Cachetes, which means The Cheeks), Iván Velázquez-Caballero and Sergio Basurto Pena.
-Peña Solís is a suspect in the failed attempt to free Zeta member Perez-Fojas who was to prison in Guatemala.
+Peña Solís had an alliance with Miguel Angel Trevino Morales (aka Z-40), Daniel Perez Rojas (aka El Cachetes, which means The Cheeks), Iván Velázquez-Caballero and Sergio Basurto Pena.
+Peña Solís is a suspect in the failed attempt to free Zeta member Perez-Rojas who was to prison in Guatemala.